Ahmad-Rasheed-01/Expense-Tracker/README.md

 Contributions are highly appreciated here.

 ## Event
-I have bring this idea into real world on the ocassion of:
+I have bring this idea into real world on the occasion of:
 #### Hackmakers World Innovation Day Hack 2023 Hackathon